Viciius/reactApi/README.md

 # ⏳ Realtime Products CRUD 🍎🥖

 It's a simple CRUD application using React as Frontend and NodeJS with Sockets as Backend.
+It was built 3-4 years ago when I was learning ReactJS and NodeJS 😃.

 The database used in this sample is MongoDB and it just has one Schema.